MattSteedWork/AMSI-Bypass-Win10-11/README.md

 <img width="959" alt="amsicontext2" src="https://github.com/user-attachments/assets/1d8e871a-e202-4bc7-850a-a6d0bdfcc73c">

 \
-AmsioOpenSession compares the first 4 bytes of amsiContext to the HEX value equivalent of 'AMSI'.
+AmsiOpenSession compares the first 4 bytes of amsiContext to the HEX value equivalent of 'AMSI'.
 If this operation fails it jumps to the code block
 ```mov eax, 80070057h```